rev-net/memo/pitch.md

 ## Problem

-Over the last decade, we've seen compelling consumer crypto offerings emerge, but few have struck [onchain](https://ethereum.org/en/glossary/#on-chain) sustainability.
+Over the last 4 years building Juicebox, we've seen compelling consumer crypto offerings emerge around us, but few have struck [onchain](https://ethereum.org/en/glossary/#on-chain) sustainability.
 Despite their audience, many organizations continue relying only on traditional cap tables, term sheets, payrolls, and rent-seeking fee structures because productive and safe onchain alternatives haven't been well-demonstrated.
 Others stick to a public goods narrative that sidesteps conversations about risks and incentives altogether.

+As we considered how we'd set up a juicebox today to manage fundraises and incoming revnues for upcoming projects of ours, we felt certain one governed by a group of people – however tokenized and democratic – wasn't ideal.

 Even the best onchain organizational expirements still suffer from governance and management risks that take dedicated attention to make worthwhile.
 A few meaningful governance processes can be great, but at scale we need more sustainable and regenerative value-capture that doesn't introduce more and more governance.
 We need a structure that unlocks the value of capitalizing fundraises and revenues onchain, but doesn't create new fragilities that require perpetual attention.